-The keynote will be supplemented on the following day (June 18) with a series of presentations and panels design to expound and explore both the framing questions of the event and those that arise in response to the keynote.
-Watch this space as participants are confirmed and added.
+The keynote was supplemented the following day (June 18) with a series of presentations and panels design to expound and explore both the framing questions of the event and those that arise in response to the keynote.

-The event is also being in programmed in concert with Thinking 3D, an interdisciplinary exploration of the concept of three-dimensionality’s historic and contemporary impact on art and science taking place around Oxford throughout the year in exhibitions, events, gallery shows and more.
+The event was programmed in concert with Thinking 3D, an interdisciplinary exploration of the concept of three-dimensionality’s historic and contemporary impact on art and science taking place around Oxford throughout 2019 and across exhibitions, events, gallery shows and more.